ember-learn/ember-blog/content/the-ember-times-issue-178.md

 Be kind,

-Amy Lam, Isaac Lee, the crowd and the Learning Team
+Amy Lam, Isaac Lee, Chris Ng, the crowd and the Learning Team